 Academic Honors at Graduation

 Degrees with distinction are awarded based on final grade point averages.
 For the purpose of determining academic honors for MBAs, MAccs and MSCMs, grades are converted into value points and an average is computed for each student.
-For Full-Time MBAs, two calculations are done-one with MAP (BA 553) and one without.
-Students who qualify under either calculation are eligible for honors and receive their degree "With High Distinction" or "With Distinction.”
+For MBAs, calculations are done with MAP.
+Students who qualify under this calculation are eligible for honors and receive their degree "With High Distinction" or "With Distinction.”
 The University posts the award on the transcript and diploma when the degree is conferred.
 Honors for dual degree students are calculated by using all credit hours, both business and non-business, elected in terms when the student was registered under their Graduate Business Administration career.
 The point conversions for honors range as follows:

 - High Distinction: 3.500 to 4.000